Recent Developments and Perspectives in Variational Quantum Eigensolvers for Molecular Electronic Structure: Methods, Tradeoffs, and Benchmarking: Chemically motivated VQE workflows

-However, LASSCF scales with fragment size, limiting to moderate active spaces per fragment, and approximates long-range correlation via mean-field, potentially inaccurate for delocalized systems.
-One solution to the interfragment correlation is utilizing nu-VQE (as previously discussed) as the single determinant method that spans the full active space of the system.
-LAS-nuVQE passes the converged LASSCF wave function into a hardware efficient ansatz on the quantum computer to recover interfragment correlation missed by the mean-field approach.
-LAS-nuVQE was shown to effectively recover this interfragment correlation with shallow circuits (70 gates), achieving chemical accuracy in H4 and cyclobutadiene (C4H4) using 4–8 qubits.
-It is also shown that LAS-nuVQE outperforms classical LASSCF when compared to FCI.\cite{wang2025} LAS-nuVQE faces challenges.
-Localization approximations may miss long-range correlations in delocalized systems.
+LAS-nuVQE was reported to effectively recover this inter-fragment correlation with shallow circuits (70 gates), achieving chemical accuracy in H$_4$ and cyclobutadiene (C$_4$H$_4$) using 4–8 qubits.
+It is also shown that LAS-nuVQE outperforms classical LASSCF when compared to FCI, but LAS-nuVQE faces challenges.\cite{wang2025} Localization approximations may miss long-range correlations in delocalized systems.
 Compared to ADAPT-VQE-SCF, which optimizes orbitals adaptively but requires more measurements, LAS-nuVQE shifts complexity to classical LASSCF preprocessing.
-Unlike ADAPT-VQE-SCF, LAS-nuVQE does not iteratively alternate between capturing the interfragment correlation and orbital rotations.
-Just like fully classical CASSCF/LASSCF, while LAS-nuVQE does capture important non-dynamical correlation, it does not capture the dynamical correlation often needed to study reaction pathways and catalytic processes.
-Perturbative corrections such as second order perturbation theory (PT2) are needed to recover this dynamical correlation.
+Unlike ADAPT-VQE-SCF, LAS-nuVQE does not iteratively alternate between capturing the inter-fragment correlation and orbital rotations.
+Just like fully classical CASSCF/LASSCF, while LAS-nuVQE does capture important non-dynamical correlation, it does not fully capture the dynamical correlation often needed to study reaction pathways and catalytic processes.
+Perturbative corrections such as second-order perturbation theory (PT2) are needed to recover this dynamical correlation.
+The per-fragment ansatz depth and CNOT count are lower than a fully delocalized ADAPT-VQE treatment due to the fragmentation of the system.
+For large catalytic systems this approach may offer a practical route to chemical accuracy with manageable quantum resource requirements, with the cost being the addition of the approximation of the inter-fragment correlation that must be validated against full-system benchmarks.
+As with other fragmentation-based approaches, LAS-nuVQE's performance depends on the physical validity of the chosen fragmentation and may degrade when long-range correlation or strong inter-fragment delocalization becomes important.

+Together, FMO-VQE and LAS-nuVQE represent two chemically motivated decomposition strategies with different levels of approximation.
+FMO-VQE fragments the full molecular problem into embedded subsystem energies, making it attractive for large molecules when the main challenge is system size.
+LAS-nuVQE instead targets large strongly correlated active spaces by localizing the multireference problem itself, making it more appealing when the main challenge is non-dynamical correlation.
+In both cases, quantum savings arise by assuming that chemically important correlation is local enough to partition.